Architectural clarity, without obligation

 Best for: Board members, executive directors, nonprofit leaders

-Primary role: Governance clarity and board effectiveness
+Primary role: Governance architecture and board effectiveness

-[Buy on Amazon]
+[Available on Amazon]

 Unstuck and Unstoppable

-this book bridges visionary leadership and operational execution.
+Written for CEOs and COOs across business and nonprofit sectors, this book bridges visionary leadership and operational execution.

 Best for: CEOs, COOs, senior operators

-Primary role: Operational alignment and execution
+Primary role: Operational clarity and execution discipline

-[Buy on Amazon]
+[Available on Amazon]

 Adjacent Perspectives